estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ![Alt text](images/image-9.png)

 The program will prompt for user input.
 Here, provide a long string consisting solely of the character 'A'.
-Returning to Visual Mode, you will see that the memory is flooded with 'A's—even the rbp register is overwritten—potentially allowing us to call the *sym.read_encrypt_key* function.
+Returning to Visual Mode, you will see that the memory is flooded with 'A's — even the rbp register is overwritten — potentially allowing us to call the *sym.read_encrypt_key* function.

 Furthermore, simply giving the program a long input can crash it.
 For example, if this program was running as a remote service on a server, sending long inputs could cause the service to become unavailable.